rwxrob/zet/20210813225908/README.md

-# Q: What's the best way to learn POSIX shell?
+# What's the Best Way to Learn POSIX Shell?

 📺 <https://youtu.be/H1eE1q9IoWc>